bebelher/brewupdate/README.md

 The script will create a folder `~/.brewupdate/` and copy `brewupdate.sh` inside it.
 It will install the `brewupdate.job.plist` in the folder `~/Library/LaunchAgents/`, then load the job using `launchctl`.

-If the files already exist, they will be replaced only if the downloaded file is different.
+If a file already exists, it will be replaced only if the downloaded file is different.

 ## How do I check the output of the script? ##
 If you want to check the stdout and stderr of the script, please check the content of `~/.brewupdate/stdout` or `~/.brewupdate/stderr`.